psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > A very interesting article from his pen was published in *Blackwood's Magazine* for Nov.
 1875, on "Legends and Folk Lore of Wales," which was the subject — or rather a passage in it was— of a hot controversy in *The Academy*.
 In the course of his paper the writer (he preserved his incognito throughout) had mentioned the superstition of "The Sin-Eater," which attracted the attention of Professor Silvan Evans, who challenged the writer to produce proofs.
 Several letters were published, and other scribes joined in the discussion ; some account of which will, probably, shortly appear in the *Red Dragon*, issued by Daniel Owen and Co. of Cardiff.

 AND

+A summary of the first controversy, along with the idetity of the anonymous author, is also given in an article by Charles Wilkins in the *Red Dragon – The National Magazine of Wales* TO DO REF

 https://archive.org/details/reddragonnation00wilkgoog/page/450/mode/2up?q=sin+eater